harrybooth/harrybooth.github.io/index.md

 3. __Inverse Problems - Regularization, Wavelet Denoisers and Poission Noise Models:__
 Course leader: Simon Arridge.
 This project required us to solve a variety of computational problems from a inverse problems selection of topics.
 My report can be found [here]() along with supporting notebooks.
 4. __Morphogenetic Programming:__
 Course leader: Martha Tsigkari.
-7 mini projects, incl.
-3D game of life, L-Systems, Genetic algorithms, and Gene Regulatory Networks.
+6 mini projects, incl.
+3D game of life, L-Systems, Particle Systems, Quad Trees, Genetic algorithms and Gene Regulatory Networks.
 All experiments completed using grasshopper scripts (C#) and Rhino 3D.
 Scripts and animations can be found [here]().

 ### Dissertation